Dr Christopher Ferro

-Assessing the performance of predictions such as weather forecasts or medical diagnoses helps forecasters to improve their predictions and helps recipients to decide how to respond to predictions.
-My research aims to improve how predictions are assessed.
-The statistical tools that I develop are applicable to many phenomena but my main interests are in weather forecasting and climate prediction.
+Analysing the performance of predictions such as weather forecasts or medical diagnoses helps forecasters to improve their predictions and helps recipients to decide how to respond to predictions.
+My research aims at providing detailed insights into predictive performance.
+The statistical tools that I develop are applicable in many fields but my main interests are in weather forecasting and climate prediction.
 I am particularly interested in developing ways to answer the following questions.

 - How good are predictions of extreme events?

 - How good are predictions of multi-dimensional events?

 - How does performance vary with spatial and temporal scales?

 - How does performance vary with the conditions under which the forecast is made?

 - How can we assess performance when the outcome is uncertain?

 - How can we efficiently design and improve prediction systems?

 My research lies at the interface between probability theory, statistical inference and data analysis.
 If you are interested in doing a PhD in this area then please contact me.

 I received my PhD in Statistics from Lancaster University and worked for four years in the Department of Meteorology at the University of Reading before joining Exeter in 2007.
 I held a research fellowship with the National Centre for Atmospheric Science from 2004 to 2008.
 I am a Fellow of the Royal Statistical Society and an Associate Fellow of the Royal Meteorological Society.
 I received the LF Richardson Prize from the Royal Meteorological Society in 2015 for my work on analysing ensemble forecasts.